0509arpitasingh-crypto/Cognetix_CustomerSegmentation/README.md

 ## 📈 Results

 The clustering model successfully groups customers with similar characteristics into distinct segments.
 These segments can help businesses understand customer behavior and support data-driven decisions for personalized marketing and customer relationship management.

-## 🌱 Future Improvements

-* Experiment with different clustering algorithms such as DBSCAN or Hierarchical Clustering.
-* Include additional customer attributes for better segmentation.
-* Build an interactive dashboard using Streamlit or Dash.
-* Perform cluster profiling for deeper business insights.

 ---